 I am pleased to share a new release that may be of interest to those on this list.

-For other volumes in the Lives of the Masters series (including Maitipa and Dogen that come out in the next two months), please see http://shmb.la/lives-series
+For other volumes in the Lives of the Masters series (including Dogen that comes out soon), please see http://shmb.la/lives-series We remain eager for additional volumes in this series, particularly those focused on women figures.

 Nikko Odiseos, Shambhala Publications